Jarrome/IMT_Mapping/README.md

 ```
 *Be sure you have build-essential before torch-scatter (sudo apt install build-essential).
 If you still have problem on torch-scatter, please directly copy that torch-scatter function into the script.*

+*Here I provide a [scatter.py](https://github.com/Jarrome/NSLF-OL/blob/master/utils/scatter.py) from [another project](https://github.com/Jarrome/NSLF-OL/tree/master), in case that you have problem on compiling torch-scatter.*

 ## 1. Quick Reconstruction Demo

 We have pretrained parameter of encoder-decoder in ```./treasure``` for easy use.